This is a preview of our latest newsletter, Devex CheckUp.

 From the front lines

-We ask health workers: What would make your work during the pandemic easier?
+This week, we ask Naomi Wanjiru, a TB and HIV/AIDS nurse from Nyandarua Country in Central Kenya: What would make your work during the pandemic easier?

 What we’re reading